Diriyah: The Birthplace of Saudi Arabia

 At-Turaif — the palace, administrative, and residential complex of the first Saudi state — survived the 1818 destruction in partial form.
 The mud-brick ruins that remain represent one of the largest surviving examples of Najdi architectural tradition: multi-storey structures with decorative plasterwork, distinctive triangular crenellations, and internal courtyard planning.

 The Diriyah Biennale (an art event) and other cultural events have made Diriyah a more active cultural site than a purely archaeological one.
 Check the current events calendar when planning your visit.
+Book guided tours through our Riyadh tours page.

 Frequently Asked Questions